SAP-samples/abap-cheat-sheets/README.md

 - The cheat sheets provide links to glossary entries and topics in the ABAP Keyword Documentation.
 Note that unlike the classic ABAP-only cheat sheets, in most cases these links refer to ABAP for Cloud Development.
 - [Here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrestricted_abap_elements.htm) is an overview of the different ABAP language elements in the different ABAP versions, i.e. what is allowed in ABAP Cloud and what is not.
 See also the released APIs [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenreleased_apis.htm).
 - In order to have all ABAP cheat sheet documents in one place, the *main* branch (for ABAP Cloud examples) also contains the ABAP cheat sheet documents that are only relevant for classic ABAP.
+- The example classes contained in the branches for classic ABAP mostly use syntax that is also available in ABAP for Cloud Development.
+Only the  `TEST_ABAP_CHEAT_SHEETS_CLASSIC` subpackage contains syntax relevant to Standard ABAP and that is not available in ABAP for Cloud Development, such as dynpro-related ABAP keywords.
 </details>

 <br>